squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 = 0.4.4 =

-0.4.4 fixes a potential vulnerability: CVE-2024-2499.
+0.4.4 fixes a vulnerability: CVE-2024-2499.
 The fix prevents stored XSS attacks

 = 0.4.3 =